1966 Beach SCCA Sports Racer

 This Beach was originally powered by a Fiat/Abarth 1000 c.c. twin-cam engine.
 It is now powered by a Fiat 850 c.c. engine that has been bored out to 903 c.c.
 The 100 h.p. engine is equipped with a PBS head and intake.
 Fuel is fed through a pair of Weber 40DCOE carburetors.
 The gearbox is a Hewland 4 speed.

 These Beach Mk4 sports racing cars competed for many years with a variety of engines from 700 c.c.
 BMW engines up through Lotus and Alfa 1600 c.c. twin cams.
 You can have a ball racing a fendered, lower horsepower, lightweight sports racer while improving your driving and focus on maintaining momentum.
 They are also a blast to drive.
 If you want more power, you can always later install a 1600 Lotus or Alfa engine and move up in class.
+Or you can leave it just the way it is and still run right at the front in Group 1.
+All options are on the table, and you can have fun racing the wheels off of it in any configuration

-This Beach is a great looking, great performing, sports racing car with significant championship-winning history, at a budget price.
+This Beach is a great looking, great performing, sports racing car with significant championship-winning history at a budget price.
 What’s not to like?

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.